RyanHughes98/Magic_Mirror_And_Alexa_Setup_Guide/README.md

 <h2>Step 2: Setup the Hardware</h2>

-Alexa is very specific in the way its audio has to be setup, therefore, we recommend you should follow the setup closely, unless you are an advanced user.
+Alexa is very specific in the way its audio has to be setup, therefore, I recommend you should follow the setup closely, unless you are an advanced user.

 1. Attach the Pi to a display using a HDMI cable, should the display not have a HDMI input you can use an adapter.
 2. Attach a speaker via the 3.5 mm jack.